-Linux Mint 23 will introduce an expanded set of account administration options when it debuts later this year, by moving user management into a dedicated system utility.
+Linux Mint 23 will introduce an expanded set of account administration options when it debuts later this year, moving user management into a dedicated system utility.

 Linux Mint’s Cinnamon desktop already supports user account management via the Users and Groups tool, but Lefebvre states it is a ‘pity’ that that so many Linux desktop environments ‘have come up with their own tools’ for management.